 FTZ #186 covers 9 counties in Maine and is administered by Central Maine Growth Council and the City of Waterville.

-1. Duty delay and/or duty reduction:
+1. Duty Delay and/or Reduction

 In situations where zone manufacturing results in a finished product that has a lower duty rate than the rates on the foreign imported products (inverted tariff), the finished products may be entered at the duty rate that applies to the foreign import.
 In sum, the FTZ user may elect to pay the more advantageous duty rate of either the imported good or the finished product.